Women's fiction: Definitions of the term

 The Romance Writers of America organization defines women's fiction as, "a commercial novel about a woman on the brink of life change and personal growth.
 Her journey details emotional reflection and action that transforms her and her relationships with others, and includes a hopeful/upbeat ending with regard to her romantic relationship."

-The Women's Fiction Writers' Association gives a broader and more inclusive definition, in which romance elements are not mandatory: "Our stories may include romance, or they may not.
-They can be contemporary or historical and have magical, mystery, thriller, or other elements.
-Whereas the driving force of a romance novel is a love story, a mystery's is the exposure of an event, a thriller's is a fear-inducing chase or escape, etc., the driving force of women's fiction is the protagonist's journey toward a more fulfilled self.
+The Women's Fiction Writers' Association gives a broader and more inclusive definition, in which romance elements are not mandatory: "Whereas the driving force of a romance novel is a love story, a mystery's is the exposure of an event, a thriller's is a fear-inducing chase or escape, etc., the driving force of women's fiction is the protagonist's journey toward a more fulfilled self."